-The AP Dialectical Journal for the Nonfiction Choice Novel-Explanation and Instructions
+The AP Dialectical Journal for the nonfiction novel-Explanation and Instructions

 The term "dialectical" refers to "the art or practice of arriving at the truth by using conversation."
 Think about the journal as a series of formal, written conversations that enable you, the reader, to more closely analyze the rhetorical and literary components of the novel.